DAP2022/ALL_Class_syllabuses/README.md

     a.
 Syllabus
     b.
 Jupyter notebooks for the course material
     c.
 I have not yet included links to the videos of this course.
-4. **"Basic Bioinformatics for yeast"**: these are pdfs that I created for a semester long experimental course.
+4. **"Basic Bioinformatics for yeast"**: these are pdfs that I created as a guest lecturer for a semester long experimental course.
 5. **"Exploring Bias in Algorithms: the New 'Jim Code'"** This course fulfilled an upper level writing course.
 6. **"Focusing on Bayes' Theorem"** This course also fulfilled an upper level writing course.
 8. **"A Synthesis of Computational Biology for Seniors"**: A course intended to synthesize technical skills learned during an undergraduate as a computational biology major and add some sprinkling of professional skills coaching.